StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Versions

+### Versions v3.1.1 - 3.1.8

+- Updates from CompatHelper
+- Switch to Github actions (CI, Documenter)
+- Updates from Rik Huijzer
+- Redo quap() based on StanOptimize
+- Start Updating notebooks in ch 2-8 using new quap()
+- Redoing and updating the models in the models subdirectory

+Note 1: It is my intention to moce (stan based) quap() into a separate package StanQuap.jl once I'm satified with its features and stability.
+Likely in v3.3.

+Note 2: Once all models are updated this will be released as v3.2.0.
+At the same time StanModels.jl will be updated.

 ### Version 3.1.0

-Align stan_quap with Turing quap. quap() now returns a NamedTuple that includes a field `distr` which represents the quadratic Normal (MvNormal) approximation.
+Align (stanbased) quap with Turing quap. quap() now returns a NamedTuple that includes a field `distr` which represents the quadratic Normal (MvNormal) approximation.

 ### Version 3.0.0